2008–09 Barnsley F.C. season: Players out

-Overview
+Review

 At the start of the 2008–09 season, Barnsley won only two of their first ten league matches and went five straight games without scoring a goal.
 The Reds clinched the loan signing of Derby winger Gary Teale for a month on 15 August, covering for the midfield injuries of Mounir El Haimour, Jamal Campbell-Ryce and the failure to gain international clearance for Hugo Colace.

 The team received a boost the following month when Colace's work permit was finally granted, along with the return to fitness of both Heinz Muller and Anderson, who had been out injured for seven months.
 The club also made history in their away game at Ipswich Town on 30 September when they fielded striker Reuben Noble-Lazarus, who became the Football League's youngest ever player at 15 years and 45 days; surpassing a record which had stood since 1929.

 The tykes achieved their second league win of the season as they managed to beat Doncaster Rovers 4–1 at Oakwell.
 However, the disappointing away form continued with a 3–0 defeat to Crystal Palace.
 The following Tuesday, the Reds defeated Sheffield Wednesday for the first time in eight years by prevailing 2–1.
 A 0–0 draw with Bristol City was next, the month ended with a 1–0 win over Doncaster Rovers at the Keepmoat Stadium.

 The Reds continued their momentum in October, with an away win.
 This time against Charlton.
 The next game, at home to Sheffield Utd was extremely controversial.
 The main issue of the game was an injury to Barnsley striker Iain Hume, who suffered a fractured skull and internal bleeding after being elbowed by Chris Morgan.
 Barnsley are considering whether to pursue legal action against Morgan for the challenge which may have ended Hume's life as well as his career.

 Barnsley defeated Watford, again coming from behind to win, before losing late on to play off candidates Preston North End F.C.
 Despite this, on the live sky game, and almost blowing a 3–0 lead, Burnley were beaten at Oakwell.
 3–2.